Note: This story was originally published May 26, 2017.

 President Trump’s proposed 2,000-mile long, 30-foot high border wall would impact more than just a pretty landscape.
 It could bring an end to the species that live in the lush coastal grasslands, searing hot deserts, and staggering mountain peaks in the path of the wall.

 Penn State Biology Professor Jesse Lasky researches human impacts on biodiversity.
 In his 2011 study, Lasky speculates that a coast-to-coast border wall would hurt the species depending on cross-border migration.
-The wall would block the animals’ daily travels to find food and divide populations into smaller ones, limiting their ability to interbreed and spread genetic diversity.
+The wall would block the animals’ daily travels to find food and divide populations into smaller ones, limiting their ability to breed and spread genetic diversity.

 “One major source of genetic diversity is dispersal from other populations.
 If you stop that, then you likely get decreases in genetic diversity within populations.
 We’re concerned that lower genetic diversity might be a problem for the potential adaptability of a species in response to environmental change, like something like climate change…Some examples of that might be the American black bear, which is pretty widespread in North America, but starts to peter out as you get down to the US-Mexico border,” says Lasky.

-But, during George W. Bush’s time in office large sections of a border wall were built.
+But, during George W. Bush’s time in office, large sections of a border wall were built.
 So what make Trump’s proposed wall so different?

 “One thing to note is that the kind of project they’re talking about now would essentially be an impenetrable wall.
 All those other things that people usually do usually have some sort of openings and penetrability, but what they’re talking about now is a solid concrete wall that’s 30-feet tall or something like that, so that really stands out,” says Lasky.

 Lasky and Belin address what laws are already in place that should protect our environment from huge infrastructure projects like this and the 2005 Congressional law that Trump can use override all of these regulations.
-Last month, the Center for Biological Diversity and Representative Raúl M. Grijalva of Arizona filed a federal lawsuit to force an environmental review of the wall.

 Mentioned in This Episode: